A Closer Look at Booking Holdings's Options Market Dynamics

 Booking is the world's largest online travel agency by sales, offering booking and payment services for hotel and alternative accommodation rooms, airline tickets, rental cars, restaurant reservations, cruises, experiences, and other vacation packages.
 The company operates several branded travel booking sites, including Booking.com, Agoda, OpenTable, and Rentalcars.com, and has expanded into travel media with the acquisitions of Kayak and Momondo.
 Transaction fees for online bookings account for the bulk of revenue and profits.

-After a thorough review of the options trading surrounding Booking Holdings, we move to examine the company in more detail.
-This includes an assessment of its current market status and performance.

-Booking Holdings's Current Market Status With a volume of 10,693, the price of BKNG is down -0.29% at $5196.0.
+Where Is Booking Holdings Standing Right Now?
+With a volume of 82,428, the price of BKNG is down -0.01% at $5214.28.
 RSI indicators hint that the underlying stock may be overbought.
-Next earnings are expected to be released in 90 days.
-Professional Analyst Ratings for Booking Holdings
+Next earnings are expected to be released in 85 days.
+What The Experts Say On Booking Holdings

-A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $5131.0.
+In the last month, 5 experts released ratings on this stock with an average target price of $5221.0.

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * An analyst from RBC Capital has decided to maintain their Outperform rating on Booking Holdings, which currently sits at a price target of $5250. * Maintaining their stance, an analyst from Deutsche Bank continues to hold a Buy rating for Booking Holdings, targeting a price of $5200. * Consistent in their evaluation, an analyst from DA Davidson keeps a Buy rating on Booking Holdings with a target price of $5005. * An analyst from Citigroup persists with their Buy rating on Booking Holdings, maintaining a target price of $5500. * An analyst from Truist Securities persists with their Hold rating on Booking Holdings, maintaining a target price of $4700.
+Click here for access. * Consistent in their evaluation, an analyst from Truist Securities keeps a Hold rating on Booking Holdings with a target price of $4700. * Consistent in their evaluation, an analyst from RBC Capital keeps a Outperform rating on Booking Holdings with a target price of $5250. * Maintaining their stance, an analyst from BMO Capital continues to hold a Outperform rating for Booking Holdings, targeting a price of $5155. * An analyst from Mizuho has decided to maintain their Outperform rating on Booking Holdings, which currently sits at a price target of $5400. * Maintaining their stance, an analyst from Tigress Financial continues to hold a Strong Buy rating for Booking Holdings, targeting a price of $5600.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.